a-gondolkodas-orome/durer-jatekok/HOW-TO-DEVELOP.md

 ## Handling work in progress

-To avoid big merge conflicts or parallel work, aim to push frequently in small iterations to the default branch.
+To avoid big merge conflicts or parallel work, aim to push frequently in small iterations to the default (master) branch.

-You can include work in progress games safely on the default branch if you set `isHiddenFromOverview: true` in [`games.js`](./src/components/games/games.js).
+You can include work in progress games safely on the default (master) branch if you set `isHiddenFromOverview: true` in [`games.js`](./src/components/games/games.js).

 ## Vue.js notes